alkerway/hls-simulator/README.md

 `curl http://<hls-simulator-server>/deliver?msg=<message-text>`

 A full list of messages can be found by requesting the `/listMessages` endpoint.
-The current list is below, extending it should be pretty easy.
+The current list is below and can be expanded.

 #### `NextFrag403`